adobe-apiplatform/umapi-documentation/docs/en/api/getUsersByGroup.md

 ```
 GET /v2/usermanagement/users/{orgId}/{page}/{groupName}
 ```
 Gets a paged list of users in a specific group of an organization along with information about them.
+Groups can be named user groups, product profiles, or group-specific administrative groups.

+For product profiles:
-If you pass the `directOnly` flag, only users that have a direct membership to the group are returned.
+* Pass the `directOnly` flag to return only those users who have a direct membership in the product profile.
+* Pass the `status` parameter to return only those users who have the "active" or "inactive" status in the product profile.

 __Throttle Limits__: Maximum 5 requests per minute per a client.
 See [Throttling Limits](#getUsersByGroupThrottle) for full details.

 * [Parameters](#parameters)